matter-labs/zksync-lite-docs/docs/faq/faq.md

 2. Check for your transaction in "Internal Txns" on [Etherscan](https://etherscan.io/).

-    1. Open Etherscan and go to your address page
+    1. Open Etherscan and go to your address page.
     2. Go to "Internal Txns".
     3. You’ll find a list of all transactions from smart contracts.
     4. The list should have your transaction coming from the zkSync smart contract.